hgermundsen/Todd/README.md

 * Global key-press recognition, currently limited to recognition when window is in focus
 * Ability to read from and write to several files that can save information about the local user (phone number, email, preferred name, etc.) for personalization
 * Ability to keep track of the To-Do list and push that list to a mobile number in the form of an SMS message
+* Integration into a Discord server for added functionality like fetching the status of members and giving an audio notification of a specific user/role coming online